Differential equation: History

 for which the following year Leibniz obtained solutions by simplifying it.

 Historically, the problem of a vibrating string such as that of a musical instrument was studied by Jean le Rond d'Alembert, Leonhard Euler, Daniel Bernoulli, and Joseph-Louis Lagrange.
 In 1746, d’Alembert discovered the one-dimensional wave equation, and within ten years Euler discovered the three-dimensional wave equation.

 The Euler–Lagrange equation was developed in the 1750s by Euler and Lagrange in connection with their studies of the tautochrone problem.
 This is the problem of determining a curve on which a weighted particle will fall to a fixed point in a fixed amount of time, independent of the starting point.
 Lagrange solved this problem in 1755 and sent the solution to Euler.
 Both further developed Lagrange's method and applied it to mechanics, which led to the formulation of Lagrangian mechanics.

 In 1822, Fourier published his work on heat flow in Théorie analytique de la chaleur (The Analytic Theory of Heat), in which he based his reasoning on Newton's law of cooling, namely, that the flow of heat between two adjacent molecules is proportional to the extremely small difference of their temperatures.
 Contained in this book was Fourier's proposal of his heat equation for conductive diffusion of heat.
-This partial differential equation is now taught to every student of mathematical physics.
+This partial differential equation is now a common part of mathematical physics curriculum.